carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/IMPLEMENTATION_NOTES.md

 #### Inspecting a DOM element or a component property

-We can simply grab component DOM to see a property is correct or its shadow DOM content is in correct.
+We can simply grab a component DOM to see whether its property or shadow DOM content is correct.
 An example of the former can be found [here](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/v1.15.0/packages/web-components/src/components/carousel/__tests__/carousel.test.ts#L204-L206).
 An example of the latter can be found [here](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/v1.15.0/packages/web-components/src/components/carousel/__tests__/carousel.test.ts#L127-L129).

 #### Seeing if a particular method has been called or a particular event has been fired